Say Goodbye to Muscle Pain with Dry Needling

 Research supports that dry needling improves pain control, reduces muscle tension, normalizes biochemical and electrical dysfunction of motor endplates, and facilitates an accelerated return to active rehabilitation.

 A deep pain relief for acute and chronic symptoms across the body sounds great, but with the word “needle” in the name some are turned off.
 The process is actually very simple ñ and pain free.
 The needles are inserted into the tissues and muscles where the pain is being experienced.
 The feeling is described as the “slight poke of a toothpick – painless.”
 Almost instantly after insertion, you will feel gentle pressure ñ like a small, blunt object – until the needle is in place.
 Then, there may or may not be gentle electrical stimulation to the increase the pain relief.
 The unit is connected to the needles themselves and when the intensity of the stimulation is increased, the twitch or “flex” of the muscle occurs.
 The sensation continues to be pain-free.
 It is just the feeling of your muscles working without having to tell them to.
 Once the response occurs, the needle position may be adjusted to hit all the target spots for relief.
 After a few movements, the needles were removed and immediate relief is felt.
 Even after treatment is finished, and as the day goes on, you will feel continued loosening of the tissues.
 We recommend consulting a physical therapist to see if this treatment will be effective for you.
-For more information, Contact Us Today at Franklin, WI Center.
+For more information, contact us today.